Resources Blog Tutoring Contact About Subscribe Login

 1) Break your RQ into sub-RQ's

-1. Can we afford it?
+1. Can they afford it?

 For another business, they might be more interested in improving their efficiency, or brand image.
 The sub-questions help you focus your research and make sure you're seeking out information that is relevant.
 Sub-questions also help you justify the tools you're using.
 If "Can we afford this" is an important question, there are ratios you can use to convincingly answer that question.